KatePaulauskas/dog-grooming-salon/README.md

 - As a Site User, I can view a list of services on the homepage so that I can quickly learn about the different grooming options available.

-- As a Site User, I can view information about the groomers on the 'Our Groomers' page so that I can choose a groomer based on their expertise.
+- As a Site User, I can view information about the groomers on the 'Groomers' page so that I can choose a groomer based on their expertise.

 - As a Site User, I can view a gallery of photos on the 'Gallery' page featuring dogs in the process of being groomed or already groomed so that I can see the quality and range of grooming services offered.